lubinpappalardo/ezku-cipher/README.md

 - - - -
 ## __Ezku V2__ ##

-A big upgrade of Ezku V1 in terms of possibility Features  | Yes/No
+An upgrade of Ezku V1 in terms of possibility
+Features  | Yes/No
 ------------- | -------------
 Lower characters  | Yes